10x Genomics (NASDAQ:TXG) Announces Quarterly Earnings Results, Meets Expectations

-10x Genomics (NASDAQ:TXG – Get Free Report) announced its quarterly earnings results on Tuesday.
-The company reported ($0.50) earnings per share for the quarter, hitting the consensus estimate of ($0.50), Yahoo Finance reports.
+10x Genomics (NASDAQ:TXG – Get Free Report) announced its quarterly earnings data on Tuesday.
+The company reported ($0.50) EPS for the quarter, meeting the consensus estimate of ($0.50), Yahoo Finance reports.
 10x Genomics had a negative net margin of 42.20% and a negative return on equity of 30.43%.
-The company had revenue of $141.01 million for the quarter, compared to analysts’ expectations of $142.24 million.
-During the same quarter in the previous year, the business posted ($0.44) earnings per share.
-10x Genomics’s quarterly revenue was up 5.0% on a year-over-year basis.
+The company had revenue of $141.01 million for the quarter, compared to the consensus estimate of $142.24 million.
+During the same period in the prior year, the firm posted ($0.44) EPS.
+10x Genomics’s revenue for the quarter was up 5.0% on a year-over-year basis.
 10x Genomics updated its FY 2024 guidance to EPS.

-In other news, CEO Serge Saxonov sold 4,660 shares of the stock in a transaction that occurred on Monday, March 4th.
-The stock was sold at an average price of $44.00, for a total transaction of $205,040.00.
-Following the transaction, the chief executive officer now owns 842,900 shares in the company, valued at approximately $37,087,600.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In other 10x Genomics news, CEO Serge Saxonov sold 4,660 shares of 10x Genomics stock in a transaction dated Monday, March 4th.
-The stock was sold at an average price of $44.00, for a total value of $205,040.00.
-Following the completion of the transaction, the chief executive officer now directly owns 842,900 shares of the company’s stock, valued at approximately $37,087,600.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Justin J. Mcanear sold 1,865 shares of 10x Genomics stock in a transaction dated Thursday, February 22nd.
-The shares were sold at an average price of $46.34, for a total value of $86,424.10.
-Following the completion of the transaction, the chief financial officer now directly owns 95,240 shares of the company’s stock, valued at $4,413,421.60.
+In other news, CEO Serge Saxonov sold 1,000 shares of the business’s stock in a transaction on Friday, February 9th.
+The shares were sold at an average price of $49.53, for a total value of $49,530.00.
+Following the transaction, the chief executive officer now owns 855,381 shares of the company’s stock, valued at $42,367,020.93.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+In related news, insider Benjamin J. Hindson sold 2,613 shares of the company’s stock in a transaction on Thursday, February 22nd.
+The shares were sold at an average price of $46.34, for a total transaction of $121,086.42.
+Following the sale, the insider now owns 283,059 shares of the company’s stock, valued at $13,116,954.06.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CEO Serge Saxonov sold 1,000 shares of the company’s stock in a transaction on Friday, February 9th.
+The shares were sold at an average price of $49.53, for a total transaction of $49,530.00.
+Following the sale, the chief executive officer now directly owns 855,381 shares in the company, valued at approximately $42,367,020.93.
 The disclosure for this sale can be found here.
-Insiders have sold 12,959 shares of company stock worth $592,806 in the last quarter.
-Corporate insiders own 10.65% of the company’s stock.
+Over the last quarter, insiders have sold 12,959 shares of company stock valued at $592,806.
+10.65% of the stock is currently owned by corporate insiders.

 10x Genomics Company Profile